GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Each metric measures a different facet of user experience.
 Google also provides recommended thresholds for each metric, below which the user experience is considered _good_, and above which it is considered _poor_.
 Between these, a page is considered to be in the _needs improvement_ range.

-## How Core Web Vitals are measured
+## How are the Core Web Vitals measured?

 Core Web Vitals are measured by real users of your website and different users will have different Core Web Vitals results.
 Some users will be on faster devices, and faster networks.
 Some will be on slower devices or slower networks.
 Some users will visit simpler, faster pages on your site, others more complex, slower pages.
 The results of all these user experiences are then aggregated to give an overall measure of your site.

 Google makes the data from Chrome users available in the [Chrome User Experience Report (CrUX)](https://developer.chrome.com/docs/crux/), which feeds into many Google tools such as [PageSpeed Insights](https://pagespeed.web.dev/) and [Google Search Console](https://support.google.com/webmasters/answer/9205520?hl=en).
 It aggregates Core Web Vitals over 28 days and gives the values that 75% of your users experience for each of the metrics.
 Aggregating over that 28-day time period, and looking at the value that most of your users experience gives a high-level summary of how your site is performing from a user perspective.

-CrUX is available on millions of popular websites, but all websites are in CrUX and even when a site is available in CrUX, not all pages on a site will have separate entries in CrUX so you may only be able to view the summary Core Web Vitals at a site, or origin, level.
+CrUX is available on millions of popular websites, but not all websites are in CrUX.
+Even when a site is available in CrUX, not all pages on a site will have separate entries in CrUX so you may only be able to view the summary Core Web Vitals at a site level (also known as the origin level).

 Other Real User Monitoring (RUM) tools can also collect these metrics for your site.
 This allows you to see the values from more browsers than just Chrome, and also allows you to drill into this data more for more detailed analysis than a public dataset like CrUX makes possible.
 Many site site platforms provide RUM data as part of their service which can be invaluable to help understand your Core Web Vitals better.
 Check if your platform does this.

 Finally, some tools can quickly scan your site and run a number of tests and give estimated values for some of the Core Web Vitals metrics.
 These are known as lab-based tools and [Lighthouse](https://developer.chrome.com/docs/lighthouse/) is one such well-known tool.
 As these tools only do a quick scan of your site under pre-defined simulated conditions, rather than measure actual user experiences, they are known as lab-based tools.
 They are very useful to identify potential problems and suggest recommendations to improve performance, but they may not mirror how your users experience your website depending on their environments, whether they are new to your site and loading it afresh or have parts of your website cached in their browser, and also how they interact with the website.

-## Finding out your sites Core Web Vitals
+## How can I find my site's Core Web Vitals?

 There are many tools that show Core Web Vital metrics provided by Google and by 3rd parties.
 We will introduce two here to allow you to quickly view the Core Web Vitals for most popular sites.
 For a deeper look at the other Google tools including a workflow for using them to address Core Web Vitals, see the [Core Web Vitals workflows with Google tools](/vitals-tools/) post.